lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 the configuration editor, click "Show unused optional configuration options" at the bottom of the page.

-### Option: `log_level`
+### Option: `log_suppression`

+This option allows you to suppress Tailscale's daemon debug log messages in the app's log after 200 lines.

-Optionally enable all tailscaled debug messages in the app's log.
-Turn it on only in case you are troubleshooting, because Tailscale's daemon is quite chatty.
-If `log_level` is set to `info` or less severe level, tailscaled logs will be suppressed after 200 lines.
+Turn it off only in case you are troubleshooting, because Tailscale's daemon is quite chatty.

-The `log_level` option controls the level of log output by the app and can be changed to be more or less verbose, which might be useful when you are dealing with an unknown issue.
-Possible values are:

-- `trace`: Show every detail, like all called internal functions.
-- `debug`: Shows detailed debug information.
-- `info`: Normal (usually) interesting events.
-- `notice`: Normal but significant events.
-- `warning`: Exceptional occurrences that are not errors.
-- `error`: Runtime errors that do not require immediate action.
-- `fatal`: Something went terribly wrong.
-App becomes unusable.

-Please note that each level automatically includes log messages from a more severe level, e.g., `debug` also shows `info` messages.
-By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.
+This option is enabled by default.

 ### Option: `log_upload`